Shake-The-Lake/adminbackend/README.md

 ## Settings

 * Editor -> Code Style -> Java set scheme to Project
+* Editor -> Code Style -> Java -> Tabs and Indents -> Continuation Indentation: 4: because cant be changed in the formatter xml
 * Tools -> Save Actions -> Enable Save Actions on save

 ## Connecting to the database